Crossoufire/MySerieList/README.md

 ## Misc

 We started this project to fulfill our needs.
-The live version [https://mylists.info](https://mylists.info) runs on a potato server, thus not meant to be used by thousand people at the same time.
-If you still can see the register button at the top of the homepage, feel free to do it.
-Otherwise, run your own version of MyLists :)
+The live version [https://mylists.info](https://mylists.info) runs on a raspberry pi 3B+, thus not meant to be used by thousand of people at the same time.
+If you can see the register button at the top right of the homepage, feel free to do it.
+Otherwise, you can run your own version of MyLists ;)

 ## Contact